 - What is the minimum time commitment before I can exercise my option to cancel or place the membership on hold?

-- What date is the membership current to? (ie. Have the annual dues been paid?)
+- Is the membership currently in good standing? (ie. Have the annual dues been paid?)

 - What is the transfer fee? (typically $750 unless an Alliance or otherwise specified in contract)